-EV/EBITDA is the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
+Also dubbed as the enterprise multiple, EV/EBITDA is essentially the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
 EV is the sum of a company’s market capitalization, its debt and preferred stock minus cash and cash equivalents.

-EBITDA, the other component of the multiple, is a true reflection of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that dilute net earnings.
+EBITDA is a true reflection of a company’s profitability as it strips out non-cash expenses like depreciation and amortization that reduce net earnings.
+It is also often used as a proxy for cash flows.

 Generally, the lower the EV/EBITDA ratio, the more enticing it is.
 A low EV/EBITDA ratio could signal that a stock is potentially undervalued.

-Another shortcoming of P/E is that it can’t be used to value a loss-making firm.
-A company’s earnings are also subject to accounting estimates and management manipulation.
-In contrast, EV/EBITDA is less open to manipulation and can also be used to value companies that are making loss but are EBITDA-positive.
+Another key downside of P/E is that it can’t be used to value a loss-making entity.
+Moreover, a firm’s earnings are subject to accounting estimates and management manipulation.
+Meanwhile, EV/EBITDA is less open to manipulation and can also be used to value companies that are making loss but are EBITDA-positive.

-However, EV/EBITDA has its limitations too.
-It varies across industries and is generally not appropriate while comparing stocks in different industries given their diverse capital spending requirements.
+Then again, EV/EBITDA has its flaws.
+It varies across industries (a high-growth industry normally has higher multiple and vice versa) and is typically not appropriate while comparing stocks in different industries given their diverse capital expenditure requirements.

-Hence, a strategy entirely based on EV/EBITDA might not fetch the desired outcome.
-But you can club it with other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen bargain stocks.
+As such, instead of solely banking on EV/EBITDA, you can combine it with other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen true value stocks.

 Here are the parameters to screen for bargain stocks: